carlow78/ginos-italian/README.md

 #### Balsamiq
 * Balsamiq was used to draw initial Wireframes for this project.

-####
+#### Gloomap
-* Figma was used during the structure phase of this project.
-It was used to create a sitemap of the website.
+* Gloomap was used to create a sitemap of the website.

 #### Google Development Tools
-* Google Dev Tools was used to edit code and check responsiveness before making the changes permanent.
+* Google Dev Tools was used to edit code and check responsiveness

+### Windows Photo Editor and Convertio.io
+* Windows Photo Editor was used to save Pexel *.PNG files as *.JPG afterwards each file was converted to *.WEBP using Convertio.io online conversion tool.
+Images were then uploaded to Cloudinary.

 ***